ccsc-journal/ccsc-editor/README.md

 2. Open the source files with your software and compile them as usual.

 # Use MS Word
 Word docs are acceptable if you do not want to use Latex.
-Please format your work using the pdf samples as examples.
+Please format your work using the PDF samples as examples.
 Exact formatting is unnecessary because Word docs will be reformatted into Latex.

 # Contribute to this Project
 Your are welcome to fix errors or suggest additions by creating pull requests.